Click on the headings below for more information.

 The value of the OGS is $5,000 per term.
 Thus, awardees may receive $10,000 for two consecutive terms or $15,000 for three consecutive terms.
 In all instances, the awarding graduate unit will contribute to one third the cost of the total award received by the students.

-Each scholarship is tenable for a minimum of one year (i.e., two consecutive or three academic terms) and may be renewed for a second year.
+Each scholarship is tenable for a minimum of one year (i.e., two consecutive or three academic terms) up to a maximum of two years (six academic terms).
 The value and duration of each OGS award will be determined by the awarding graduate unit and detailed in the offer letter.

 Applicants must submit an OGS application to their proposed graduate unit using the U of T School of Graduate Studies centralized online OGS application.
 Each graduate unit will have their own internal submission deadline to which applicants must adhere.